 *Chicken or Turkey (not deli meat);

-*Legumes in limited amounts (Lentils, Peas, Beans);
+*Legumes (Lentils, Peas, Beans);

 Carbohydrates… 1gm = 4cals

 Carbs are anything that is primarily made up of, or broken down into sugars.
-I could write a novel about the different types of ‘Saccharides’, how they are broken down and what effect each has on insulin, but there are only a couple of things I want you to take on board and live by with Carbs… The following are your main Carb sources that you would typically consume and are ‘safe’ when eaten on their own and or with other substrates (in the right quantities – no more than 1 cup, cooked, per serve in most cases):
+I could write a novel about the different types of ‘Saccharides’, how they are broken down and what effect each has on insulin, but there are only a couple of things I want you to take on board and live by with Carbs… The following are your main Carb sources that you would typically consume and are ‘safe’ when eaten on their own and or with other substrates (in the right quantities – no more than 1 cup, cooked, per serve):

-*Grains (Oats, Rice [long grain white, brown or wild], yet hold back on wheat based grains [our digestive systems haven’t progressed enough to process these properly); read more about this here
+*Grains (Oats, Rice [long grain white, brown or wild], Quinoa, yet hold back on wheat based grains [our digestive systems haven’t progressed enough to process these properly); read more about this here

 *Vegetables (Sweet Potato – Red or Orange Skin, Pumpkin, and Carrot/Parsnip).
 Greens and other more fibrous veges can be eaten by the truck load!;